mrgnlabs/mrgn-ts/apps/alpha-liquidator/README.md

 - `SORT_ACCOUNTS_MODE`: An experimental feature flag indicating whether accounts should be sorted by the liquidation amount, with accounts having more to liquidate being prioritized.
 It accepts a string and converts it to a boolean.
 Default is `"false"`.

+- `EXCLUDE_ISOLATED_BANKS`: A flag indicating whether isolated banks should be excluded from liquidation.
+It accepts a string and converts it to a boolean.
+Default is `"false"`.

 - `MARGINFI_ACCOUNT_BLACKLIST`: A comma-separated string of MarginFi account public keys to be blacklisted.
 It gets transformed into an array of `PublicKey` objects.
 This field is optional.

 - `MARGINFI_ACCOUNT_WHITELIST`: A comma-separated string of MarginFi account public keys to be whitelisted.
 It gets transformed into an array of `PublicKey` objects.
 This field is optional.